Position

 How to become a Instructional Coach?

-2. Gain Teaching Experience: Work as a teacher for several years.
-This hands-on experience is essential for understanding classroom challenges and effective teaching strategies.
+2. Gain teaching experience.
+Work as a classroom teacher for at least three years.
+This hands-on experience helps in understanding the daily challenges and needs of teachers and students.

 How long does it take to become a Instructional Coach?